 A Symmetry condition is applied on the thickness boundaries of the cylinder.
-On the crack boundaries, it is overridden by a Crack feature.
+On the crack boundaries, it is overridden by a Crack node.
 The crack is symmetric to define explicitly the crack front.
 Due to the symmetry, the stress intensity factors for modes II and III will be zero.

-The pressure load can be applied with a Boundary Load feature on the inner face of the cylinder, and with the Face Load subfeature on the crack face.
+The pressure load can be applied with a Boundary Load on the inner face of the cylinder, and with a Face Load subnode on the crack face.